 USES: This medication is used to treat diarrhea caused by the common bacteria known as E. coli ("traveler's diarrhea").
 Rifaximin should not be used if you have a fever or bloody diarrhea.
-This medication stays in the digestive system and is not absorbed into the blood.
 It works by stopping the growth of bacteria.

 Rifaximin is also used to prevent a brain problem caused by liver disease (hepatic encephalopathy).
-It may help to improve mental status.
+It may help you think more clearly.

 To treat traveler's diarrhea, take this medication by mouth with or without food as directed by your doctor, usually 3 times a day for 3 days.